a16nna/priora-ai/README.md

 ## Solution

-Priora AI uses AI-powered information extraction to identify and organize important information from unstructured content.
+Acadia AI uses AI-powered information extraction to identify and organize important information from unstructured content.

 Users can: